 Every business day, DCMA receives nearly 1,000 new contracts and authorizes more than $700 million in payments to contractors.
 Most importantly, every day our team delivers more than a million and a half items – from fighter jets to fasteners – to our warfighters.

 Army Lt.
 Gen. David G. Bassett is the Director of the Defense Contract Management Agency.
-As the Director, he leads a Department of Defense agency that consists of about 12,000 civilians and military personnel who execute worldwide contract management responsibilities, covering more than 20,000 contractors and more than $250 billion in unliquidated obligations.
+As the Director, he leads a Department of Defense agency that consists of about 12,000 civilians and military personnel who manage more than 300,000 contracts, performed at 15,000 locations worldwide, with a total value in excess of $7 trillion.

 John M. Lyle, SES, is the Deputy Director of the Defense Contract Management Agency.
 He is the principal adviser to the DCMA Director on all agency mission and management issues.
 This includes leadership of around 12,000 civilian and military personnel at more than 1,000 locations.
 Read more here.

 Air Force Chief Master Sgt.
 Adam E. Rising is the Senior Enlisted Advisor to the Defense Contract Management Agency.
 In this capacity, he advises the Director on health, welfare, professional development and utilization of the agency's joint enlisted force.
 Read more here.

 The eagle represents courage, honor, and dedicated service to the United States, represented by the shield of thirteen pieces.
 The thirteen pieces of the shield represent the original thirteen colonies that became the first thirteen states.
 The thirteen pieces are joined together by the blue chief, representing Congress.
 The eagle is clutching thirteen arrows and an olive branch with thirteen leaves and thirteen olives, similar to the Great Seal of the United States.
 The eagle is superimposed atop a map of the world, representing DCMA’s global mission.
 The rays emanating from the center to the thirteen stars represent glory.
 The color blue matches the canton of the American flag and signifies vigilance, perseverance, and justice.
 The circle shape and blue color are also reminiscent of the official seal of the Department of Defense.